 Why is this important?

-Your feedback will help the student pharmacist to develop and allow them to reflect on past EL experiences as they plan for future EL or as they plan to move on to Foundation Year Training.
+Your feedback will help the student pharmacist to develop and allow them to reflect on past EL experiences as they plan for future EL or as they plan to move on to Foundation Training Year.
 By providing this honest and constructive feedback you will support them in evaluating their skills, knowledge and behaviours as witnessed in the workplace and help them to develop these as they progress through their journey to becoming pharmacists.
-Although it can be difficult to provide what may be perceived as “negative feedback”, you are ideally placed to feedback on behaviours that you observe and providing this honest feedback in a suitable way could help to shape and develop the student pharmacist which could impact on their future career.
-It is important to provide feedback so that all student pharmacists benefit from this and none are disadvantaged by not having this opportunity.
+It is important to provide feedback so that all student pharmacists benefit from this, and none are disadvantaged by not having this opportunity.
 It is also important to note that the university EL Teams are always on hand if you have concerns or would like advice on how to approach a particular situation.

 How do I provide the written feedback?